benk125/DIPA-Collaborative-Pulsar-IDPS/README.md

 ## Authors
 Ben Kelly - Edge based Network attack protection using Apache Pulsar

+## Contact
+If installing or testing the configuration setup,feel free to contact me with questions or help needed.

 ## Acknowledgements
 Apache Pulsar / Streamlio for deployment help on aws